nf-core/modules/README.md

     INFO     Writing to 'tests/software/fastqc/test.yml'                                                                                  test_yml_builder.py:293
     ```

+    > NB: See docs for [running tests manually](#running-tests-manually) if you would like to run the tests manually.

 7. Lint the module locally to check that it adheres to nf-core guidelines before submission

     ```console